ArchiverXP/LegacySDL3/README.md

+This is a port of SDL3 for mainly legacy iDevices (iOS 6 and the like), do note **that this port is regarded as mainly untested and is UNSTABLE.**

+Original README:

 Simple DirectMedia Layer (SDL for short) is a cross-platform library designed to make it easy to write multi-media software, such as games